giulianopz/programming/README.md

 - [Kanna, Job Hunting Resources for Developers](https://randallkanna.com/get-the-ultimate-list/)
 - [Cracking the Coding Interview](https://www.crackingthecodinginterview.com/)

+[^1]: Other similar stuff you may find useful:
+- [Awesome Java](https://github.com/akullpp/awesome-java#cluster-management), a huge list of stuff regarding Java
+- [Web Developer RoadMap](https://github.com/kamranahmedse/developer-roadmap), for a more general view of what is useful/required to develop for the web.

-[^1]: It's hard to choose a specific course since there's plenty of training material available on the [web](https://dev.to/javinpaul/8-best-online-java-courses-to-learn-programming-in-2021-4clb), so just pick one and make sure that you really understand the topics mentioned below.
+[^2]: It's hard to choose a specific course since there's plenty of training material available on the [web](https://dev.to/javinpaul/8-best-online-java-courses-to-learn-programming-in-2021-4clb), so just pick one and make sure that you really understand the topics mentioned below.
 If in doubt, try with the video lectures ([1](https://www.coursera.org/learn/cs-programming-java) + [2](https://www.coursera.org/learn/cs-algorithms-theory-machines)) of the book [Computer Science: An Interdisciplinary Approach](https://introcs.cs.princeton.edu/java/home/) by Wayne and Sedgewick.

-[^2]: There's a number of [IDEs](https://www.tutorialworks.com/java-ide/) available for Java in this day and age, but my personal preference goes to Visual Studio Code as the ideal programming environment for polyglot developers: just to mention some features, VSCode allows you to [open a remote folder on any remote machine, virtual machine, or container with a running SSH server](https://code.visualstudio.com/docs/remote/ssh) (also integrating nicely with [WSL](https://code.visualstudio.com/docs/remote/wsl)), [visualize data structures](https://addyosmani.com/blog/visualize-data-structures-vscode/) while debugging and can run in a lightweight version in a [web browser](https://vscode.dev/) without installing anything.
+[^3]: There's a number of [IDEs](https://www.tutorialworks.com/java-ide/) available for Java in this day and age, but my personal preference goes to Visual Studio Code as the ideal programming environment for polyglot developers: just to mention some features, VSCode allows you to [open a remote folder on any remote machine, virtual machine, or container with a running SSH server](https://code.visualstudio.com/docs/remote/ssh) (also integrating nicely with [WSL](https://code.visualstudio.com/docs/remote/wsl)), [visualize data structures](https://addyosmani.com/blog/visualize-data-structures-vscode/) while debugging and can run in a lightweight version in a [web browser](https://vscode.dev/) without installing anything.